 - Play an active role in creating organizational structures that support growth and sustainability, such as staffing structures and business models.

 - Support TLA’s Diversity, Equity, and Inclusion (DEI) work, ensuring the operationalization

 - Maintain a “30,000-foot view” across a diverse portfolio of projects and programs in order to identify new opportunities to expand TLA’s reach and impact.

 - Provide leadership in strengthening collaboration between program and external relations functions; serve as advisor and coach to internal stakeholders on strategic communications activities.

 - An education advocate who is committed to TLA’s mission and values.
 You believe in connecting teachers and leaders with the knowledge, tools, and networks they need and driving systems-level change to transform K-12 education.
 You thrive in an environment that values impact, collective intelligence and action, joyful authenticity, humble persistence, nimbleness and entrepreneurialism, diversity, equity, and inclusion, and – above all -- putting kids first.

-- A versatile and effective communications professional.
-You bring 10+ years of relevant work experience, including 5+ in a leadership role, with demonstrated skill in external relations, thought leadership/content dissemination, strategic partnerships, and other approaches that elevate an organization’s brand in the context of a broader field.
+- A versatile leader and communicator who enjoys external-facing work.
+You bring 10+ years of relevant work experience, including 5+ in a leadership role, with demonstrated skill in external relations, thought leadership/content dissemination, strategic partnerships, and other approaches that elevate an organization in the context of a broader field.
 Demonstrated knowledge of the K-12 education sector is required.

 - An exceptional writer and presenter, with strength in conveying complex information clearly.
 You are skilled in analyzing, breaking down, and communicating complex ideas for lay audiences.
 You demonstrate an understanding of the context surrounding an issue area and create logical arguments that clearly articulate the “why” behind an organization’s mission and impact.
 Experience in funder-facing writing is a plus.